Hypertext and the Role of the Reader and Writer(editorialized content)

 Perhaps a better word to explain the role of the reader in this re-centerable system is the word "deliberate."
 Hypertext reading requires the reader to make deliberate decisions about which path to take within a hypertext web.
 And as I write this, I know that there are instances when readers of more traditional texts like dictionaries and encyclopedias, not to mention magazines, make deliberate choices regarding where and what they will read.
 But for the time being, until I can come up with a better word, I will describe the hypertext reader as deliberate, as one who deliberately reads a text according to his or her own interests or organizing principles.

 If hypertext is challenging the role of author and reader, it is not the first textual innovation to do so.
 Ilana Snyder (1996) reminds us that in manuscript days scribes often altered the work they were copying.
 This blurred, even then, the boundaries between author and reader.
-Snyder adds that the tradition of print literacy privileges the author.
-Nothing, supposedly, can be changed about a text once the author (along with the publisher and editor) have finished with the text.
 French literary critic Roland Barthes, in his interesting essay "The Death of the Author," (1993) points out that a piece of text is "not a line of words releasing a single 'theological' meaning (the message of the Author-God), but a multi-dimensional space in which a variety of writings, non of them original, blend and clash" (116).

 Landow believes that hypertext is the instantiation of Barthes' concepts of readerly and writerly text (Convergence,1992).
 Indeed, Landow borrows many of Barthes' terms when talking about hypertext-terms like lexia, meaning an individual writing space or block of text that can be accessed and has links to other lexias.
-Barthes envisions a readerly text as one in which networks [reseaux] are many and interact, without any one of them being able to surpass the rest; this text is a galaxy of signifiers, not a structure of signifieds; it has no beginning; it is reversible; we gain access to it by several entrances, none of which can be authoritatively declared to be the main one; the codes it mobilizes extend as far as the eye can reach, they are indeterminable…(cited in Landow, Convergence, 3).
-And though it seems as though Barthes is talking specifically about hypertext, he is not.
+Barthes envisions a readerly text as one in which networks are many and interact, without any one of them being able to surpass the rest.

 Certainly a hypertext reader is more than just a consumer of the text.
 The hypertext reader seems more akin to the ancient audience of the storyteller--a collaborator.
 The hypertext reader is a deliberate force within the text itself, not divorced from the text, but a partner with both the author and the text.

-Louise Rosenblatt would disagree with Birkerts' notion of authorial power.
-The reader brings a text to life.
+Louise Rosenblatt believes the reader brings a text to life.
 In order to bring that text to life the reader must transact with the text, the reader must write the text for herself or himself.
 And in the reader's mind the text sifts through all of the reader's previous experiences as the reader goes through the meaning-making process.
 In this sense the reader is always central to the text.

 But there is a group of hypertext theorists who are, in their own way, trying to maintain the structure of a given piece of knowledge, a given piece of hypertext, not because they are necessarily alarmed by the postmodern condition and the increased agency of a reader, but because they see a disoriented reader.
 These are the cognitivists who approach the role of the hypertext reader and author from a different perspective.
 In order to understand the cognitivist approach to hypertext reading, it is important to first look at the reading theory that many of the cognitivists use as the foundation for their stance on the roles of readers and writers.

-When discussing reading comprehension, many of the cognitivists use what is known as the Kintsch model of reading comprehension.
+When discussing reading comprehension, many of the cognitivists use what is known as the Kintsch model of reading comprehension 1 2 3.
 This is a more linear process that only considers the cognitive processes in meaning construction.
 Certainly the cognitivists have brought some valuable ideas to reading theory.
 But in considering the role of the reader and writer, the cognitivists do not look at the social transactions involved in meaning construction.

-Slatin (1992) actually identifies three different types of hypertext readers: the browser, the user, and the co-author (158).
+John Slatin (1992) actually identifies three different types of hypertext readers: the browser, the user, and the co-author (158).
 The browser reads for no particular purpose other than to find something interesting with which to engage.
 The user is looking for specific information and uses the hypertext to find that information.
 The co-author collaborates deliberately with the hypertext, inserting his or her own lexias in response, or incorporating existing lexias into a new hypertext web or docuverse.
 It is impossible, actually, to predetermine whether a hypertext will serve the needs of the browser, the user, or the co-author, so a writer cannot always create a hypertext web with any particular audience in mind.
 And that is why the cognitivists have some important ideas in terms of hypertext reading, at least during a time when we may be experiencing a transition between two information technologies.
-Most websites provide some sort of overview of what is contained in the web.
-Sometimes this is in the form of a site map.
-Other times it is in the form an opening page menu.

-But hypertext, whether it is literary or pragmatic, whether it is Stuart Moulthrop's latest novel or a new version of Excel, is here.
-And unless the lights all go out at Y2K, it will affect us all in one way or another-either through the simple click on a name in an e-mail message, the calling up of data in a spread sheet, or the browsing for information on the world wide web, it's here.
+But hypertext, whether it is literary or pragmatic, whether it is Stuart Moulthrop's novel or a new version of Excel, is here.
 We will adapt to hypertext with as much ease or as much difficulty as we adapt to a changing larger culture.
 Because essentially it is the culture that is changing.
 Hypertext is merely a symptom of that change.

 Aarseth, Espen J. Cybertext: Perspectives on ergotic literature.
 Baltimore: Johns Hopkins University Press, 1997.